Anirudh-Phukan/Anirudh-Phukan.github.io/_pages/publications.md

 ---
 ## Conferences
 1. **Anirudh Phukan**, Divyansh, Harshit Kumar Morj, Vaishnavi, Apoorv Saxena, and Koustava Goswami.
-[Beyond Logit Lens: Contextual Embeddings for Robust Hallucination Detection & Grounding in VLMs](https://arxiv.org/abs/2411.19187), In Proceedings of the 2025 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies
+[Beyond Logit Lens: Contextual Embeddings for Robust Hallucination Detection & Grounding in VLMs](https://arxiv.org/abs/2411.19187), In Proceedings of the 2025 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.

 2. Shwetha Somasundaram, **Anirudh Phukan**, and Apoorv Saxena.
 [PLD+: Accelerating LLM inference by leveraging Language Model Artifacts](https://arxiv.org/abs/2412.01447), In Findings of the Association for Computational Linguistics: NAACL 2025.